EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 | [PFUAggDatabase][link-pfuaggdatabase] | A [targets][link-targets] pipeline to aggregate PSUT matrices |

 Input data for the PFU Database can be found in @Marshall:2023aa.
-Access to the PFU Database can be obtained by correspondence with author [PEB](mailto:P.E.Brockway@leeds.ac.uk)^[Access to the PFU Database is restricted to those who have access to [IEA WEEB data][link-ieaweeb].].
+Access to the PFU Database can be obtained via correspondence with author [PEB](mailto:P.E.Brockway@leeds.ac.uk)^[Because the PFU Database contains primary and final energy [IEA WEEB][link-ieaweeb] data, access to the PFU Database is restricted to those who have access to [IEA WEEB][link-ieaweeb] data.].

 # Example